rikosintie/Discovery/README.md

   - Will we have access to monitor progress during the cut over?
 - Firmware
   - What firmware version should be installed?
+  - If the project spans months, will switches be put on the current firmware before being deployed?
-  - If the project spans months, who will upgrade the switches that have been deployed?
+  - Who will upgrade the switches that have already been deployed?
-- Do you have a standard for host names?
 - Does the network team have access to M&O devices such as Environmental monitoring (BACnet), surveillance cameras, door access controls?
 - Are we allowed to connect our laptops to the network?
 - Can we use tools like nmap and Wireshark to discover devices?
   - Here are some [nmap scripts](https://github.com/rikosintie/nmap-python) that I wrote for discovery.
 - Is DHCP used for non-server hosts i.e. cameras, door access panels, etc?
+- Do you have a standard for host names?
 - Do you have a management vlan?s
 - If so, what are the management vlan IP addresses?
 - default gateway or gateway of last resort IP address?